grinic/pymif/README.md

 conda activate pymif
 ```

-Installation is then done clining the repository:
+Installation is then done by cloning the repository:

 ```bash
 git clone https://github.com/grinic/pymif.git